codewriter-packages/UniMob.UI/README.md

     }
 }

-// describe data required for view public interface IConterState : IViewState {
+// describes the data required for the view
+// and the actions performed by the view public interface IConterState : IViewState {
-  Counter { get; }
+  int Counter { get; }

   void Increment();
 }